 What Happens When I Come for the First Time?

-After completion of paperwork you and your clinician will have a discussion about your medical history, the issues you would like to work on, and your training goals.
-In the process of this conversation your clinician will explain training options and will discuss a Quantitative EEG if necessary.
+- After completion of paperwork you and your clinician will have a discussion about your medical history, the issues you would like to work on, and your training goals.
+In the process of this conversation your clinician will explain training options and will discuss a Quantitative EEG.

 How does training work?